|

 inclusive.
 Your name engraved in seal must be the same as it written in

-the registration card.
-One seal per person can be registered.
+the resident registration certificate.
+One seal per person can be

+certificate and a seal to be registered are required to submit.
 For

-application, registration card and a seal to be registered are required

 |